Malawi: Knowledge to curb the increase in traffic injuries

 "Malawi is among the countries with the most road traffic fatalities in the world.
-Drunk driving is one of the problems, but to what extent we do not know," says Asbjørg S. Christophersen, senior researcher and project leader at the Norwegian Institute of Public Health.
+Drunk driving is one of the problems, but to what extent we do not know because of the lack of alcohol testing and investigation," says Asbjørg S. Christophersen, senior researcher and project leader at the Norwegian Institute of Public Health.

 The experienced researcher emphasises that more knowledge about road traffic injuries will highlight the problem and give the authorities an incentive to develop and implement preventive measures.